 5. What Documents Are Needed For A Personal Loan?

 The main reason lenders ask for documentation is to help verify your identity and income.
 When documentation is needed, typically you’ll be asked to provide:

-- Pay stubs and/or bank statements
+- Proof of income and employment, such as pay stubs and/or bank statements